almugabo/maths_Secondary/MYP4/outline.md

 ## UNIT 0: pre-requisite
-- Solving quadratic equations
+- ??

-## UNIT 1: 1.
-In how many different ways can we express the same thing?
+## UNIT 1: In how many different ways can we express the same thing?
 *Numbers in different forms give us a variety of ways to predict patterns and think about problems of global significance.*

+### Number Representations and Algebraic Manipulations

 1. **Number Sets and Grouping**:
    - Overview of different forms and types of numbers, including natural numbers, integers, rational numbers, and real numbers.